Coreoz/Plume-archetypes/plume-archetype-querydsl-jersey-guice/src/main/resources/archetype-resources/README.md

 Swagger
 -------
 Swagger is pre-configured to provide documentation about the project web-services.
-This documentation is protected by credentials that should be configured in the `application.conf` file.
+This documentation is protected by credentials that can be configured in the `application.conf` file.

 To access this documentation, start the project and go to <http://localhost:8080/webjars/swagger-ui/4.1.2/index.html?url=/api/swagger>.